dfontana/dfontana.github.io/content/render_markdown_in_terminal.md

 tags = ["terminal", "markdown", "configuration"]
 +++

-Here's a little trick - previewing Markdown in your terminal.
-Odds are if you've tried working on a Markdown doc outside of an editor capable of previewing it, you'll find yourself needing to open it elsewhere to get a sense of what's rendering.<!-- more --> After looking around for a solution to this, I found a few little utilities capable of helping out.
+Here's a little trick - previewing Markdown in your terminal.<!-- more --> Odds are if you've tried working on a Markdown doc outside of an editor capable of previewing it, you'll find yourself needing to open it elsewhere to get a sense of what's rendering.
+After looking around for a solution to this, I found a few little utilities capable of helping out.

 ## Pandoc